rzn-example-classroom/tutorial/README.md

 7. Optional, but recommended: Return to the organization homepage.
 Navigate to the Teams, then Students, then Settings for the Students team.
 Change visibility to Visible.
 8. Follow steps 7 through 11 of the next subsection (the alternate method) to add the `Students` team to the `syllabus` repository (the one *you* created to publish to students, *not* `syllabus-students`, the repo GitHub Classroom created for the assignment).
 9. **Finally, provide students with the assignment link created earlier.** They will be forced to join your existing team, since the team limit is set to 1.
 They also cannot rename the team.
 Students will now be given access to the `syllabus` repository as they join.

+Ultimately, this is a more distributed method of student team creation, which distributed the work among the students instead of forcing the instructor or TA to do everything.

+##### Additional Notes
-	- Optionally, instead of creating a separate `syllabus` repository and adding students to it, you can modify the repository created by GitHub Classroom to suit your needs and/or make a template syllabus repository.
-This may reduce confusion, however, there is the chance that Classroom will change your repository in unexpected ways.
-Furthermore, deleting the original assignment may also remove the repository generated by Classroom.
-	- If you do not pursue the option above, you can also delete the `syllabus-students` repository after all students have joined the team, to reduce repository clutter.
+Optionally, instead of creating a separate `syllabus` repository and adding students to it, you can make your original syllabus a template repository and use it as starter code for the assignment.
+Then, you can manually modify the student team permissions to read-only in the repository settings.
+This may reduce confusion, however, Classroom may change your repository in unexpected ways.
+It seems that students joining does not reset manually set permissions, but other problems could arise.
+Furthermore, deleting the assignment **will** remove the repository generated by Classroom.
+If you do not pursue this option, you can also delete the `syllabus-students` repository after all students have joined the team, to reduce repository clutter.

 #### The tedious way
 ##### Creating a team and adding students manually